Pokhara to Jomsom Muktinath Jeep Tour Booking Book Now

 Lumbini, the birthplace of Lord Buddha

 Lumbini is the birthplace of Shakyamuni Buddha.
 It has wide surroundings that welcome an abundant number of visitors to explore Lumbini.
 For Buddhist devotees, it is a spiritual center that Buddhism started from this holy place.
 Lord Buddha was born into a royal family, who left the family after 27 years in search of answers to some questions.
 Lord Buddha attained enlightenment under a big poplar tree on a full moon night.
-There are sacred Puskarini Pond, Square, Ashoka Pillar, Palace, old poplar tree, and many more evidences.
+There are the sacred Puskarini Pond, Square, Ashoka Pillar, Palace, old poplar tree, and many more evidences.

 Chungsi Cave